coljac/sensie/README.tex.md

 pip install -e .
 ```

-Which will isntall Sensie and the required python libraries.
+Which will install Sensie and the required python libraries.
 Optionally, install `pytest` with `pip install pytest`, then run the tests with `pytest test` from the repository root.

 ## Outline of usage